 Building Laravel Projects with Flatlogic

-Flatlogic Platform is our way of bridging the gap between developing your own apps and using templates.
+Flatlogic Platform is our way of bridging the gap between developing your apps and using templates.
 Applications running on the same technologies typically use the same elements and components.
-In many cases the main thing that makes them different on a technical level is the database schema that accommodates different mechanisms of data processing and storage.
-Flatlogic Platform allows creating applications by combining parts and building only the parts that need to be unique.
+In many cases, the main thing that makes them different on a technical level is the database schema that accommodates different mechanisms of data processing and storage.
+Flatlogic Platform allows the creation of applications by combining parts and building only the parts that need to be unique.
 It’s as easy as it sounds, and sometimes even easier.
 Keep reading to know more!

 Step 1

-The first page we see when creating our own project requires a name for the project and the tech stack.
+The first page we see when creating our project requires a name for the project and the tech stack.
 The name is pretty straightforward.
 Just pick one that can be easily associated with the project.
 The tech stack is the combination of technologies used in the project.
-The front-end, the database, and backend to tie them together.
+The front end, the database, and the backend to tie them together.
 Any combination will work fine, but given the article’s topic, we’ll choose Laravel as the backend technology.

 Step 2